Privacy Policy

 You are in full control of your data:

 - Delete — You can delete individual items or uninstall the extension to remove all data.
+You can also delete your account from Settings, which will cancel any active subscription and sign you out.

 9. Changes to This Policy